 REMOTE EDUCATION PROVISION – INFORMATION FOR PARENTS

-The purpose of this document is to explain how remote education will take place at Priory Common School in the event of local or national restrictions where entire bubbles (year groups) are required to remain at home.
+The purpose of this document is to explain how remote education will take place at Priory Common School in the event of local or national restrictions where children are required to remain at home.

 THE REMOTE CURRICULUM: